brndnmtthws/brndn-io/content/posts/stop-catastrophizing/index.md

 In this case, the forces of the universe have intervened and removed this person from my life.
 I didn't have to fire her, but I still need to deal with the poor service and find a suitable replacement.
 By delaying action on this, I only made the situation more difficult for myself, because now I have one less avenue to find a new walker.
 Rover's loss.

-Behavioral economists call this tendency "status quo bias"—our preference for the current state of affairs, even when change would benefit us.
-We tend to overvalue what we already have and fear potential losses more than we value potential gains.
-It's one of the many cognitive biases that can keep us trapped in suboptimal situations.
+Behavioral economists call this "status quo bias."
+Mostly it means I kept tolerating a bad dog walker because replacing her sounded like its own separate headache.

 ## Defeat the Lizard Brain